ismailbuhary/GIFIT/README.md

 # GIF-IT
-Spring Boot project create a GIF file using an uploaded mp4 video.
+Spring Boot project creates a GIF file using an uploaded mp4 video.